Roy Cooper: State legislature

-Cooper was elected to the North Carolina House of Representatives in 1986, defeating longtime incumbent Allen Barbee in the Democratic primary.
-He drew little attention to himself during his first term aside from resolving a school merger dispute in Nash County.
-He continued to practice law while serving in the legislature.
-In 1989, Cooper joined Republicans and dissident Democrats to unseat Speaker Liston B. Ramsey.
-That year he also voted alongside all House Republicans and 15 Democrats in favor of an unsuccessful attempt to amend the constitution to grant the governor veto power over legislation.
+Cooper continued to practice law while serving in the legislature.
+The nonpartisan North Carolina Center for Public Policy Research ranked him the most effective freshman representative.
+In January 1989, he joined Republicans and 20 other dissident Democrats to unseat Speaker Liston B. Ramsey in favor of Josephus Mavretic, who appointed Cooper chair of the House Judiciary Committee, of which he had been a member during his first term.
+Cooper also voted with all House Republicans and 15 Democrats in favor of an unsuccessful attempt to amend the constitution to grant the governor veto power over legislation.